-He came from deep in the village of Sakwa, worked hard to start businesses and unit his people before working on the unity of all Kenyans and even East Africans (Uganda and Tanganyika/Tanzania).
+He came from deep in the village of Sakwa, worked hard to start businesses and unite his people before working on the unity of all Kenyans and even East Africans (Uganda and Tanganyika/Tanzania).

-He accounts how sometimes he would walk long distances, endure much hardship to get things done.
+He accounts how sometimes he would walk long distances, and endure much hardship to get things done.

 Some quick things about Odinga’s book not easily written about anywhere